gurmehak-tuli/Documentation-COMM2216/docs/index.md

     !!! warning
         This block will warn you about committing an irreversible action.

-## Warnings
+!!! warning
     1. DaVinci Resolve requires significant computing power to run, so we recommend closing all programs that you aren't currently using.
 This will help you avoid crashing.
     2. Always remember to save your work before exiting DaVinci Resolve.
 You can do this by going to *File -> Save* or by pressing **Cntrl + S**.
     3. This guide will not explain any tools in the **Fusion**, **Colour**, or **Audio pages**.
 If you need to use these pages, you'll need to find a different user guide.